UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:

-Also, both repositories maintain a full project history.
+Both repositories also keep a complete project history.
 This history is a record of all versions of the project files that have been created.
 The repository history is not automatically generated;